sp1d3rino/chat-with-redis/README.md

 # Chat with Redis
-### If you are looking for a Redis interpreter can speak in natural language, you can use this app to implement it.
+### Connect to your Redis database and query all data using a natural language prompting.

-#### Let's see how does it works
+#### Let's see how does it work

 **Requirements**